Don't Mind (Mary J. Blige song)

-"Don't Mind" is a song by American recording artist Mary J. Blige, from her tenth studio album, My Life II...
+"Don't Mind" is a song by American singer Mary J. Blige, recorded for her tenth studio album, My Life II...
 The Journey Continues (Act 1) (2011).
-It was written by Blige along with Priscilla Renea Jerry Duplessis Keith Duplessis and Arden Altino, while production helmed by the latter.
-The song was released as the album's fourth and final single on June 19, 2012 in the United States, where it reached number 35 on the US Billboard Hot R&B/Hip Hop Songs chart.
+It was written by Blige along with Priscilla Renea and Jerry "Wonda" Duplessis, while production helmed by the latter.
+The song was released by Matriarch Records and Geffen Records as the album's fourth and final single on June 19, 2012 in the United States, where it reached number 35 on the US Billboard Hot R&B/Hip Hop Songs chart.

 Background

 "Don't Mind" was written by Blige, Priscilla Renea and Jerry Duplessis.
 Production on the track was also handled by Duplessis under his pseudonym Wonda.
 Blige's vocals were recorded by Serge "Sergical" Tsai, while Jaycen Joshua mixed the track.

 Music video

 The music video for "Don't Mind" was directed by Colin Tilley.
-It features Blige dressed in a black cat suit singing about how she doesn’t mind telling her man she loves him.
+It features Blige dressed in a black catsuit singing about how she doesn’t mind telling her man she loves him.
 Singing straight to camera, she is seen performing in front of a graffiti laced wall.